moldyn/HP35/MSM/README.md

 # Markov State Analysis

-In this directory you find a script to redo the dynamical Markov state model analysis showin in Nagel et al. 2023 and the script `perform_msm` to reproduce these results.
+In this directory you find a script to perform the dynamical Markov state model analysis shown in Nagel et al. 2023 and the script `perform_msm` to reproduce the results.

 ## Timescale Analysis
 ### Resulting Figures
-All following figures are using the Hummer-Szabo projection.
-For the difference between w/o it, please refer to the [images](images) directory.
+All following figures are obtained using the Hummer-Szabo projection.
+To compare with the results obtained without the H-S projection, please refer to the [images](images) directory.

 | | Dihedral-Based States | Contact-Based States |